codingPhuc/obsidian_git_computer_network/Operation functions and principles of the layers in the network model OSI, TCP IP, IP.md

 when the data is in the appplication layer it will be call a segment when the data is in the network layer it is call a packet when the data is in the data link layer it is call a frame
+### in depht about the layer
 1 physical layer
-it is a group of
+it is a group of application that is responsible for the generation of data and requesting connection 2 data link
+The packet’s network protocol type, in this case, TCP/IP, is identified by the data-link layer.
+Error prevention and “framing” are also provided by the data-link layer.
+3 internet layer